-The Home Affordable Refinance Program is a federal initiative that gives homeowners with negative equity the chance to refinance.
+The Home Affordable Refinance Program (HARP) was a federal initiative that gave homeowners with negative equity the chance to refinance.
 It was launched back in 2009 when the country was in the midst of the subprime mortgage crisis.
-Since then, HARP has helped millions of homeowners find their financial footing.
+From then until 2018, HARP helped millions of homeowners find their financial footing.

-Through HARP, some borrowers have been able to lower their mortgage rates or reduce the length of their loan terms.
-Others have traded in mortgages with variable interest rates for fixed-rate mortgages that make managing monthly payments less challenging.
+Through HARP, some borrowers were able to lower their mortgage rates or reduce the length of their loan terms.
+Others traded in mortgages with variable interest rates for fixed-rate mortgages, making managing monthly payments less challenging.

-HARP offered relief to folks who couldn’t qualify for conventional refinance loans.
+HARP offered relief to people who couldn’t qualify for conventional refinance loans.
 After the housing bubble burst, many homeowners saw their home prices drop dramatically.
-And many found themselves with mortgage loan balances that exceeded the value of their homes.
+As a result, many Americans found themselves with mortgage loan balances that exceeded the value of their homes.
 Despite the controversy surrounding the program, HARP played an integral role in the economic recovery process by strengthening the housing market.

-The government has made multiple changes to HARP over the years.
-In July 2009, it increased the maximum loan-to-value ratio that homeowners could have from 105% to 125%.
-A few years later, it introduced HARP 2.0 when it became clear that too many borrowers couldn’t qualify for the original program.
+The government made multiple changes to HARP over the years.
+In July 2009, it increased the maximum loan-to-value (LTV) ratio that homeowners could have from 105% to 125%.
+A few years later, the Fed introduced HARP 2.0 when it became clear that too many borrowers couldn’t qualify for the original program.

-Unlike HARP 1.0, the updated version of the program has no loan-to-value (LTV) ceiling for individuals with fixed-rate mortgages.
-So under HARP 2.0, it’s possible to qualify for a refinance loan with a LTV ratio above 125%.
-If you have an adjustable-rate mortgage, however, you aren’t eligible for the program if your LTV ratio exceeds 105%.
+Unlike HARP 1.0, the updated version of the program had no (LTV) ceiling for individuals with fixed-rate mortgages.
+So under HARP 2.0, it was possible to qualify for a refinance loan with a LTV ratio above 125%.
+If you had an adjustable-rate mortgage (ARM), however, you wouldn’t be eligible for the program if your LTV ratio exceeded 105%.

-HARP 2.0 streamlines the refinance process by allowing many borrowers to replace their existing mortgage loans without getting an appraisal or going through an underwriting (or income verification) process.
-Plus, it adjusts or waives some fees for homeowners who want to reduce their loan terms.
-Specifically, it reduces risk-based fees (called loan level price adjustments) to 0% when loan terms last for less than 21 years and to 0.75% when loan-terms last for at least 21 years (or you have an adjustable-rate mortgage).
+HARP 2.0 streamlined the refinance process by allowing borrowers to replace their existing mortgage loans without getting an appraisal or going through an underwriting process.
+Plus, it adjusted or waived some fees for homeowners who wanted to reduce their loan terms.
+Specifically, it reduced risk-based fees (known as loan level price adjustments) to 0% when loan terms lasted for less than 21 years and to 0.75% when loan-terms lasted for at least 21 years.

-The new version of HARP also reduces the amount of documents needed to verify whether applicants meet the program’s income requirements.
-A borrower may qualify as long as she has enough savings to pay her mortgage for at least a year.
+The last version of HARP also reduced the amount of documents needed to verify whether applicants met the program’s income requirements.
+A borrower could’ve qualified as long as they had enough savings to pay their mortgage for at least a year.

-Thanks to HARP 2.0, homeowners no longer have to work with their original lenders.
-And they may qualify for a refinance even if they have lender-paid mortgage insurance.
-If you have private mortgage insurance (PMI), you won’t need additional insurance coverage.
-Furthermore, lenders are off the hook for fraud that took place when original loans were issued.
+Thanks to HARP 2.0, homeowners no longer had to work with their original lenders.
+They might have qualified for a refinance even if they had lender-paid mortgage insurance.
+If you had private mortgage insurance (PMI), you wouldn’t have needed additional insurance coverage.
+Furthermore, lenders were off the hook for fraud that took place when the original loans were issued.

-HARP 2.0 is designed for underwater homeowners (and those who are close to being underwater).
-This means that your loan-to-value ratio must be higher than 80% if you want to qualify for the program.
-Either Fannie Mae or Freddie Mac must own or guarantee your mortgage and your loan must have been issued (and sold to one of the government-sponsored enterprises) on or before May 31, 2009.
+HARP 2.0 was designed for underwater homeowners, or anyone close to being underwater.
+This means that your LTV ratio had to be higher than 80% if you wanted to qualify for the program.
+Either Fannie Mae or Freddie Mac must’ve owned or guaranteed your mortgage and your loan must have been issued and sold to one of the government-sponsored enterprises on or before May 31, 2009.

-You’re ineligible for HARP 2.0 if you’ve already refinanced through HARP in the past (unless you refinanced a Fannie Mae loan between March and May 2009).
-You’ll need to be current on your mortgage, meaning that you shouldn’t have made any late payments in the past six months.
-And in the past year, you shouldn’t have made more than one late payment.
+You would have been ineligible for this program if you had already refinanced through HARP in the past (unless you refinanced a Fannie Mae loan between March and May 2009).
+It also required that you were current on your mortgage, meaning that you shouldn’t have made any late payments in the past six months.
+Beyond that, you couldn’t have made more than one late payment over the last year.
 Under HARP 1.0, borrowers weren’t eligible if they had at least one late payment in the past 12 months.

-While there’s no minimum credit score for HARP 2.0 applicants at the federal level, your lender may have additional requirements.
-That’s why it’s best to shop around until you find a lender with rates and terms that you’re comfortable with.
+While there was no minimum credit score for HARP 2.0 applicants at the federal level, your lender could have instituted additional requirements.
+For borrowers at the time, it was best to shop around until you found a lender with rates and terms that you were comfortable with.

 What Happened to HARP 3.0?

-HARP 3.0 refers to a proposal that could expand the federal refinancing program to include homeowners without loans backed by Freddie Mac or Fannie Mae.
-It could also lower fees and allow borrowers to refinance through HARP more than once.
+HARP 3.0 refers to a proposal that could’ve expand the federal refinancing program to include homeowners without loans backed by Freddie Mac or Fannie Mae.
+It could also have lowered fees and allowed borrowers to refinance through HARP more than once.

 Some lawmakers and politicians, including former President Barack Obama, argue that such a program could save borrowers thousands of dollars.
 But so far, there hasn’t been any progress toward passing a bill that would introduce HARP 3.0.